Tell me more about the terms used on the Brex application

 Beneficiary owner and controlling officer

-In order to meet regulatory obligations and prevent money laundering, we’re required to collect the identifying information belonging to the beneficial owners and controlling officers of any company that opens an account with us.
+To meet regulatory obligations and prevent money laundering, we’re required to collect the identifying information belonging to the beneficial owners and controlling officers of any company that opens an account with us.

 A beneficial owner is an individual person who owns 25% or more of the company in question.